janvanrijn/metalearning/2023ECMLPKDDworkshop.md

 * Explainable and interpretable meta-learning
 * Explainable artificial intelligence

+### Submission

+This workshop hosts two tracks:

+* Original paper track: Authors can submit novel papers, that have not been accepted elsewhere.
+Please format your submission according to the LaTeX [Lecture Notes in Computer Science](https://www.springer.com/gp/computer-science/lncs){:target="_blank" rel="noopener"} format, maximal 12 pages.
+* Poster of already published work: Authors can apply for a poster spot for a paper that has recently (less than 2 years) been published elsewhere.
+During submission, you send a link to the already published version of the work, and the peer-review will determine whether it is a good match based on the topic.

+Submissions go through [the Conference Management Tool](https://cmt3.research.microsoft.com/ECMLPKDDworkshop2023/){:target="_blank" rel="noopener"}.

 ### Format of the Workshop

 The workshop will last a half a day, as it is forms part of a combined tutorial-workshop.
 It will include: